AnkitApurv/ApiFramework/ReadMe.md

 This project is meant to explore achieving following objectives:

-1. A low approach to implementing APIs.
-2. Implementation's public interface must be easy to use and document.
+1. Implementation's public interface must be easy to use and document.
 (GraphQL's schema docs)
-3. Fast and low on resource usage. (implemented via asyncio, request batching and GraphQL)
+2. Fast in speed and low on resource usage. (implemented via asyncio, request batching and GraphQL)
-4. Modular: to implement various APIs in the same server web interface.
+3. Modular, scalable: implementing various APIs in the same server web interface should be trivial.
 (ToDo via gRPC connecting server and API endpoints)

 ## Test results